Main Claire's Itchy Feet logo

 If anything happens and you get delayed and miss your bus, you can just call them, and they are always there to help.
 If you book through them, you will pay a little more than booking in person at the bus station.
 But it’s worth it for the ease and security.
 Click here to search for transportation in Mexico.

-Tulum Ruins entrance fee
+Tulum Mayan Ruins entrance fee

 Parking can be around $200 pesos if you want to park right outside the site.